clarky104/rl_toolkit/README.md

 **Disclaimer**
-- All of the algorithms are targeted towards OpenAI Gym's CartPole environment for the sake of simplicity
+- Solutions are developed on the CartPole environment for the sake of simplicity

 ## Resources
 ### DeepMind and David Silver's lecture series on an Introduction to Reinforcement Learning